doradoljanin/Data-Engineering/README.md

 ## Introduction

 This repository contains a solution for a simple web scraper that scrapes data from the specified website and stores it in a SQL Database.
 It enables additional queries for enriching the data and calculating specific metrics.
+The solution is implemented using the Python programming language and the PostgreSQL database.

 ## Requirements